← Back to Home

 What is voice AI for service businesses?

-How does a voice AI agent actually work?
+How does a voice AI agent work?

-1. Speech-to-Text (STT): Converts the caller's voice into text.
+1. Speech-to-Text (STT): converts the caller's voice into text.
 Providers like Deepgram and Google Cloud handle this.
 It's fast and accurate even with accents and background noise.

 How much does a voice AI agent cost in 2026?

-Pricing varies by model and business need:
+Pricing varies by model and what your business actually needs.
+Three shapes dominate the market:

-What use cases have the highest ROI?
+Which use cases have the highest ROI?

-• Lunch-hour overflow: Clinics miss calls when the front desk is on break.
-Peak call volume is 12–2 PM.
-AI handles appointment requests, taking 30–50 bookings/month that would have been voicemail.
-At €400 avg procedure = €12–20K/mo revenue recovery.
+• Lunch-hour overflow: clinics miss calls when the front desk is on break.
+Peak volume is 12 to 2 PM.
+The agent takes the appointment requests — usually 30 to 50 bookings a month that would have been voicemail.
+At €400 average procedure value, that's €12K to €20K a month in recovered revenue.

 What industries benefit most?

-• Medical spas and aesthetic clinics: High-value appointments (€250–€2,500), peak hours create bottlenecks, multilingual patient base.
-AI handles lunch overflow and after-hours booking requests.
+• Medical spas and aesthetic clinics: high-value appointments (€250 to €2,500), peak hours that create bottlenecks, multilingual patient base.
+The agent handles lunch overflow and after-hours booking requests.

-Tool vs Agency: Which should you choose?
+Tool vs agency: which should you choose?

-This is the core decision:
+This is the real decision:

 How long does deployment take?